CtrlK

 Trigger Term Quality

-Excellent coverage of natural trigger terms users would say: 'firecrawl cost', 'firecrawl billing', 'reduce firecrawl costs', 'firecrawl pricing', 'firecrawl expensive', 'firecrawl budget' - these are realistic phrases users would naturally use.
+Excellent coverage of natural trigger terms users would say: 'firecrawl cost', 'firecrawl billing', 'reduce firecrawl costs', 'firecrawl pricing', 'firecrawl credits', 'firecrawl budget'.
+These are realistic phrases a user would type.

 3 / 3